 A pivotal moment came when the 1st Front Army reached Zunyi, in northern Guizhou.
 For once the GMD were not in hot pursuit and the leadership reflected upon their position and tactics.
 Here on 6th Jan 1935 Mao was given military leadership of the Long March, some say ➚ he also took leadership of the whole Chinese Communist Party (CCP).
 It seems Mao later used this event to legitimize his control of the Communist Party against the claims of rivals.
 This seems a shrewd political re-writing of events, it is most unlikely that he was given such a command as only a few of the CCP leadership were present.
 Up until then they were led by strategy worked out by Russian advisers and Russian trained officers such as Wang Ming ➚.
 Mao's guerrilla tactics at Jiangxi had proven far more successful than the urban revolutions advocated by Otto Braun (known by Chinese name Li De).
 The meeting rejected the Russian advisers and backed Mao's leadership.

 On many separate occasions the local warlords who ruled Western China, although technically loyal to GMD often made a more selfish calculation; if they attacked the Communists they risked weakening their own forces which were vital to the warlord's power, and so the attacks ordered by the GMD on the Long Marchers were often half-hearted.
 The Communists exploited these rivalries within the GMD to choose a route through the territory of the least 'loyal' warlord.
-Mao's tactical genius wrong-footed the GMD on many occasions, with a series of feints and apparent about turns he successfully hid his intended strategy leaving Chiang Kaishek continually surprised by their next move.
+Mao's tactical genius mis-directed the GMD on many occasions, with a series of feints and apparent about turns he successfully hid his intended strategy leaving Chiang Kaishek continually wrong-footed.

 Many men were lost crossing the snow covered mountains of Sichuan, a high proportion of the followers were southerners unused to the bitter cold of the Great Snow Mountain 夹金山 which rises to 13,497 feet [4,114 meters].
 Many had just straw shoes for footwear.
 This was one area where they were hindered rather than aided by the local tribes.
 Starvation and fatigue took many victims.
 When they met up with the 4th Route Army they discovered that Zhang Guotao had been forced out of their Soviet area by the GMD.
 Zhang had a much larger army (40,000 compared to Mao's 10,000) and it seems he would not accept Mao's overall leadership and what should have been a great celebration turned decidedly chilly.
 Zhang's style of leadership was much closer to the GMD model, he seemed to Mao's group an opportunist warlord in the making.
 His army had not been subject to the same horrors as the 1st Route Army.
 A break in contact with Comintern's leadership in Moscow allowed the rivalry for leadership to continue between him and Mao; agreements were made only to be immediately broken.
 Mao led his much reduced 1st Route Army with some 4th Route Army personnel north to Shaanxi while Zhang took another route further west in Qinghai refusing Mao's orders to move north.
 Zhu De was apparently held against his will as hostage by Zhang although details of this are sketchy.